-Bachi Kiro Cave served as an important location for tracing human history.
-This is where the remains of pre-historic humans dating back to 46,000-44,000 years ago we’re found.
-Due to this, aside from the rock formations and majestic cave wall, the statues of Neanderthal, which the administrators added, make the interior unforgettable.
+Bacho Kiro was among the last caves in Bulgaria that I visited during my last days.
+This is where the remains of pre-historic humans dating back to 46,000-44,000 years ago were found.
+Due to this, aside from the rock formations and majestic cave walls, the statues of Neanderthal, which the administrators added, make the interior unforgettable.

-Not far from the Bacho Kiro Cave are the Dryanovo Monastery and Dryanovo waterfalls.
+It took me like 20 mins to tour the cave.
+And not far from here, I trekked to the Dryanovo Monastery and Dryanovo waterfalls.
 The Dryanovo Monastery is famous for its library, which contains books and records that date back to the 12th century.
 On the other hand, the Dryanovo Waterfall is a small waterfall just outside Bachi Kiro where you can take a quick rest and snack.

-The Yagodina Cave might be the longest, for it spans up to 10 kilometers long.
+The Yagodina Cave might be the longest cave I visited as it spans up to 10 kilometers long.
 For this reason, rock formations within it are very abundant.
-Stroll around, and you’ll see hanging stalactites, patterned cave walls, narrow stalactites, and cave pearls.
+I was able to see hanging stalactites, patterned cave walls, narrow stalactites, and cave pearls.

-The guides here are like no other.
-They provide you with interesting facts about each part of the cave and each rock formation.
+The guides here are amazing.
+The one given to the group I was provided us with interesting facts about each part of the cave and about each rock formation.
 Don’t be afraid to ask questions because there’s always something new to learn.

 I can confirm that Bulgaria has so much to offer that you’ll be astounded on your first-time visit.
 I also have to commend Bulgarians for their friendliness.
 They’re always ready to lend a hand if you need help without prejudice about race or religion.
 Finally, these are some of the best caves in Bulgaria that you can plan to visit during your trip.
 Bye!